NyagahBrian/Phase-1-project/README.md

 RECOMMENDATIONS.

  I highly recommend Microsoft to major in the production of the following movies which generated the highest incomes.

- Star Wars: The Force Awakens.
+Star Wars: The Force Awakens.

  Black Panther.

  Avengers